evanbourgoine/CompLangPr2/README.md

 The Scheme program created uses the samples list, symbol table, and post-processing function by categorizing the input and performing the updates needed.
+Convert temperatures in Celcius and Kelvin to Fahrenheit.
+Arguments can be a txt file with several temperatures on each new line, or multiple arguments provided in the terminal.
+Press 'e' when all temperatures have been entered in the terminal for program to run.